Tag: Vault Kubernetes integration

 💡 Pro Tip: Always audit your Kubernetes RBAC configurations to ensure that only the necessary pods and users have access to secrets.
 Use tools like kube-bench or kube-hunter to identify misconfigurations.

 To get started with secure secrets management, teams should evaluate their current practices and identify gaps.
 Are secrets encrypted at rest?
 Are they rotated regularly?
 Are access logs being monitored?
-Answering these questions is the first step toward building a robust secrets management strategy.
+Answering these questions is the first step toward building a solid secrets management strategy.

 Vault: A Deep Dive into Secure Secrets Management